 Students are entitled to careers education, information, advice and guidance that is impartial and confidential.
+This includes all types of employment and training which includes apprenticeships .
 It will be integrated into their experience of the whole curriculum, based on a partnership with students and their parents or carers.
 The programme will promote equality of opportunity, diversity and inclusion, in the best interests of the students to whom it is given.
 Specifically, students are entitled to receive:

 - Clear information, advice and guidance about all options available

 - Help to decide what to do when they finish their course/education, including further learning, training or employment